Show Strides Book Series: Published by The Plaid Horse

 Read Show Strides!
 Our Very Own Series of Horse Novels

-Aimed at both young readers and horse lovers of all ages, Show Strides is written by The Plaid Horse publisher, Piper Klemm, and Rennie Dyball, an author, equestrian, and editorial coordinator for The Plaid Horse.
+Show Strides is written by The Plaid Horse publisher, Piper Klemm, and Rennie Dyball, an author, equestrian, and editorial manager for The Plaid Horse.

 Show Strides is a proud member of The Bookstore for Horse Lovers.
 Click here to learn more.

 Meet the riders of Quince Oaks: Tally is a dedicated working student who takes lessons on the stable’s fleet of school horses, and Mac is pushing herself to improve on her own pony hunter.
 The girls become fast friends as Tally learns the ropes of catch riding and showing while Mac discovers that moving up a division isn’t as easy as she’d hoped.
 Together, and with the help of their trainer and barn friends, both riders will chase their dreams on horseback—one stride at a time.

 Book #1 is available now.
 You can read the first chapter here on The Plaid HorseBuy book one on Amazon.

 “Don’t forget to label those,” her dad said, nodding at the white and pink rosettes.
 Tally had actually been considering just throwing them out.

 “Why?
 This isn’t exactly a show I want to remember.”

 “I’ve told you this before, Tal.
 Sometimes you win, sometimes you learn.
 And you know I think you should label the back of every ribbon.
 You’ll look back at them one day and be happy you did.”

 “Pick up your canter and then establish the pace you want.
 Ring speed.
 Get that canter and keep her there.
 We’ll work on finessing it, but for now, I just want you to get that number, so cowboy-kick if you have to.”